By Anne Allen, Advisory Coach, Grades 7-12

 Job shadowing is an important part of CPS’ Career-Based Learning curriculum and participating companies are often district partners.

-On Thursday, March 15, and Friday, March 16, students from Robert A. Taft IT, Oyler, Gilbert A. Dater, Riverview East, and Woodward Career Technical high schools visited various partner companies.
-Below are a few highlights:
+Throughout March and April, students from Aiken New Tech, Robert A. Taft IT, Oyler, Gilbert A. Dater, Riverview East, and Woodward Career Technical high schools visited various partner companies.

 Taft at SORTA/Metro